-There were “stones” in my garden as well, old wounds from childhood unearthed for healing, and later, a staggering grief upon the death of my husband.
+There were “stones” in my garden as well, old wounds from childhood unearthed for healing, and later, a staggering grief upon the death of my husband in 1997.
 These darker seasons were fertile as well.
-It was during my mourning that I found strength in the structured support of Ashtanga Yoga, introduced to me by Beryl Birch Bender, and steadiness in the practical approach to spiritual living taught by Reverend Shipley Allinson of the Unity Fellowship.
+It was during my first mourning that I found strength in the structured support of Ashtanga Yoga, introduced to me by Beryl Birch Bender, and steadiness in the practical approach to spiritual living taught by Reverend Shipley Allinson of the Unity Fellowship.
 I also explored the writings of Myrtle Fillmore and Florence Scovel Shinn, that still provide essential nutrients for my soul and inspire the “intuitive witnessing” and “artful affirmation” that I share in my work today.
 As the season of grieving turned to springtime, I was once again able to share my talents in private practice as Integrative Bodywork, bringing a more seasoned depth of presence to my work.

-The California Years: In 2002 a leap of faith led me to Napa Valley for this sunny and fruitful season of my life.
+The California Years: In 2002 a leap of faith led me to northern California for this sunny and fruitful season of my life.
 I re-opened my office doors as Simply Wonderful Yoga and Massage.
 My studies continued, adding bodywork practices suited to our warmer climes -Aqua Massage, Therapeutic Aqua Yoga and Thai Massage.
 In 2010, I became a California Certified Massage Therapist.
 The following same year, on the Big Island in Hawaii, Kahuna Harry Uhane Jim shared his infectious laughter while teaching Sacred Temple Lomilomi , and confirmed my belief that my intuition is my most creative and trustworthy guide.
 Aloha!

 In the fertile NapaValley, my yoga practice also bloomed.
 Upon completion of the Yoga Programs Advanced Studies/Teacher Training Course in 2004, I registered with Yoga Alliance as an RYT500.
 I was introduced to a playful style of Anusara Yoga by Ulirka Engman.
 I opened to the world of healing sound in Nada Yoga, and I now delight in sharing this as part of my Peaceful Immersion Yoga experience.
 The best gift of my Napa Valley yoga community was an introduction in 2005 to an inspiring fellow yogi, John, who is now my husband and fellow explorer of life as it upfolds.